golemfactory/golem-architecture/gaps/gap-14_node_indices_api/gap-14_node_indices_api.md

         What should a node operator do if they think some node indices API is reporting incorrect values for their node?
         For sure we don't want them to fill a defamation lawsuit.
         Again, we should ensure we have a correct terms & conditions, but maybe one day we'll also have to consider some "appeal" institution.
-        Also, this is closely related to the open/closed problem from p.1 - indices calculated with an open code are easier to explain/defend.
+        Also, this is related to the open/closed problem from p.1 - indices calculated with an open code are easier to explain/defend.

 3. Malicious APIs